P.O. Box 9716

 World Vision’s water projects are comprehensive, complex, and sustainable.
 They engage the community, religious leaders, and local government.
 After rigorous assessment, engineers choose from different types of water points depending on the geography and the needs of a community.
 Projects also focus on improved sanitation and hygiene solutions like building latrines and organizing communities to implement good habits such as handwashing.

 Water changes the lives of children.
 They have better health, improved nutrition, and can go to school instead of spending the day fetching water.
-Through World Vision’s comprehensive and sustainable water projects across Africa, $50 will provide clean water for one person for a lifetime.
+Through World Vision’s comprehensive and sustainable water projects across Africa, $50 will provide life-changing clean water.

 World Vision is the largest non-government provider of clean water in the developing world—reaching one new person with clean water every 30 seconds.